 Want more living space?
 On Italy’s Adriatic coast, Pescara is a seaside city in the Abruzzo region.
 Here you’ll find furnished 752 square foot apartments for $770 monthly.

-Go into Italy’s deep south and monthly rents for large apartments get cheaper still. $700 nets a 120-square-foot furnished apartment in the modern quarter of Matera, a small city in the Basilicata region.
+Go into Italy’s deep south and monthly rents for large apartments get cheaper still.
+A monthly rent of $700 nets a 120-square-foot furnished apartment in the modern quarter of Matera, a small city in the Basilicata region.

 The cost of eating out can also vary wildly.
-You won’t find it offered very often in Italy’s tourist centers, but the ‘pranzo di lavoro’ (working lunch) is always good value.
-2-courses—usually with wine—rarely cost more than $14.
+You won’t find it offered very often in Italy’s tourist centers, but the pranzo di lavoro (working lunch) is always good value.
+Two courses—usually with wine—rarely cost more than $14.

 How much for a wood-oven fired pizza in Florence?
 It can be as little as $5.60.
 But that will be in a trattoria in Novoli, one of the city’s residential suburbs.
 In the historic center, prices are aimed at visitors, not locals.